 MAKING S P A C E FOR LOSS

-Are you an organisation, network, community group or workplace who is struggling with grief or loss in your context?
+Are you an organisation, network, community group or workplace who is struggling with how to acknowledge and explore loss?
 You might have a colleague who is sick, someone who is recently bereaved or be working alongside staff, participants or volunteers who are experiencing grief and loss.
-The last two years have brought up a lot of loss for people whether loss of loved ones, or loss of employment, significant change, loss of community, connection, identity and belonging.
+The last few years have brought up a lot of loss for people whether loss of loved ones, or loss of employment, significant change, loss of community, connection, or wellbeing.
 We have a tailored offer for organisations that want to build capacity in their teams and networks so that we can all be better at acknowledging, processing and supporting each other with grief and loss.
-We can offer all of our signature workshops or provide bespoke solutions tailored to your context.
-Our work has been developed with and alongside people with lived experience and we hold this as an important part of what we do.
-We always do our best to ensure that people with lived experience have an opportunity to codesign, take part in delivery of and help us to evaluate our work.
-This is an ongoing work in progress but something we know is really important to what we do.
+We can offer all of our signature workshops or provide bespoke solutions tailored to you.

 We know from experience that engaging with grief and loss makes a better experience for us all and provides transferable skills to other areas of our lives, our work helps to:

 Improve wellbeing and self care in teams and groups;

 Increase resilience when dealing with change and other complex life experiences;